The travel insurance upsell.

-Or a whole lot at one time.
+Or a whole lot at once.

 - When I booked a vacation rental they tried to sell me cancellation insurance at $39 and damage protection at another $59 at checkout.
 I declined and then they sent me an email encouraging me to protect my vacation.
-When I clicked through on this both insurances came in at $59.
+When I clicked through on this, both insurances came in at $59.

 Know Before You Buy

-- What your home owners insurance will cover.
+- What your homeowners insurance will cover.
 This is usually limited to the loss of personal items.

 Consider Before You Buy

 - How far in advance of the trip are you booking?
 The more months between booking your trip and traveling, the greater the chance that something could change.
 When booking far in advance check the cancellation terms carefully.
-If they're not favorable cancellation insurance could be beneficial.
+If they're not favorable, cancellation insurance could be beneficial.